-Browser cache refers to a temporary storage aimed at making websites load quicker.
+Browser cache refers to temporary storage aimed at making websites load quicker.
 It works by saving static files in the local computer memory.
-This reduces the amount of request sent to the web server that holds the actual files and instead loads them from the local storage.
+This reduces the number of requests sent to the webserver that holds the actual files and instead loads them from the local storage.
 Hence, by caching elements such as HTML, CSS, JS, and images, the browser dramatically reduces load time and resource usage.

 Clearing browser cache removes all the data kept within the temporary storage.
 As a result, once you first access a website after clearing all the cache, it will take additional time to load.
 This occurs because no resources can be retrieved locally and all of them will have to be delivered by the corresponding web server.

 The files gathered within the browser cache can take up quite a big amount of disk space over time.
 This may result in your browser working slower than usual and utilizing additional resources.
 Furthermore, outdated resources within the cache may cause you to see incorrect content.
 For example, you may have difficulty viewing new changes and updates made on a website.
 Thus, clearing the browser cache from time to time may help prevent such outcomes.